 How to remove a fence from your photo

-In this method, we are going to use the brush tool to paint over the fence in a separate layer, and then turn this painting into a selection, (You can also use any selection tool to make the selection, polygon Lasso tool is appropriate for straight fences) and finally fill this selection with the content-aware fill tool.
-The following are the detailed systematic explanation.
+In this method, we are going to use the brush tool to paint over the fence in a separate layer, and then turn this painting into a selection, (You can also use any selection tool to make the selection, the polygon Lasso tool is appropriate for straight fences) and finally fill this selection with the content-aware fill tool.
+The following is a detailed systematic explanation.

 Open photo in Photoshop